HAM3131/osu-2.2/systems_i/hw/jan26_bitwise_hw.md

 [5 points] Given the relationship you described in Question 2, how would you get an analogous result when shifting x one position to the left rather than to the right?
 What value would you use for y?

 For `y` I would use 0x80.
-You could use the exact same process for this as we traced in the table for the first question.
+You could use the exact same process for this as we traced in the table for the first question, only doing our bit shifts in the opposite direction (x << 1 and (x & y) >> 7)

 [5 points] If you wanted to shift 2 positions left or right, how could you change y to easily do this?